Advantages & disadvantages of a joint bank account

 My partner has been refused a bank account due to bad credit.
 Could we still open a joint account?

 If your partner has been turned away from opening a bank account in the past because they've got a poor credit history, you may be able to find a joint bank account that will accept you regardless of their credit rating.

-Your thinkmoney joint Personal Account application won't be affected by your credit rating, which means the account could be open to people who've been refused a bank account in the past due to their bad credit rating, or are currently bankrupt (or have been in the past).
+Your thinkmoney joint Current Account application won't be affected by your credit rating, which means the account could be open to people who've been refused a bank account in the past due to their bad credit rating, or are currently bankrupt (or have been in the past).

 If you would like more information on your credit rating, have a read of our guide to Credit Ratings.